-Accreditation Committee's role in adverse actions Should a program fall out of compliance with TEAC's quality principles and standards, TEAC may initiate a complaint under its non-compliance policy and its a complaint under its non-compliance policy and its adverse action policy.
+Accreditation Committee's role in adverse actions Should a program fall out of compliance with TEAC's quality principles and standards, TEAC may initiate a complaint under its non-compliance policy and its adverse action policy.
 The latter requires the Committee's consideration of the complaint.